wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ```
 {% endraw %}

-**Example: All Sources and Point Tags in Output from The Sample Template**
+**Example: All Sources and Point Tags in Output from the Sample Template**

 Here is a sample keys and values output generated with the preceding template: